paulocoutinhox/gohc/README.md

   - PushBullet
   - Slack
 - You can reload your healthchecks and notifiers file from web and API - dont need restart the GoHC
-- The web interface is nice - made with bootstrap and AJAX
+- The web interface is nice - made with Bulma and Vue.js
 - It is open-source, you can collaborate reporting bugs and upgrading it
 - You can DONATE!